ampproject/amphtml/contributing/contributing-code.md

 - [ ] (optional) If you are fixing a bug and there is an existing GitHub issue, assign it to yourself or comment on it to let others know you are working on it.
 If there is no GitHub issue consider filing one, but for minor fixes your Pull Request description may be enough.
 - [ ] (optional) [Find a reviewer](#find-a-reviewer) before you start coding to help you answer questions.
 If you don't have any questions you can find a reviewer once you have a PR ready.
-- [ ] Follow the parts of the [Coding & implementation](#coding-and-implementation) section that makes sense for your change.
+- [ ] Follow the parts of the [Implementation](#implementation) section that makes sense for your change.
 There are many parts of the process that you probably won't need to follow for a minor fix--e.g. you may not need to make validator changes or put your change behind an experiment for minor fixes.
 If in doubt ask your reviewer.

 ### Process for significant changes